 Some of the less well-known names marketed primarily to schools and similar organizations were also sampled.
 If you think shopping organic keeps you off the hook, unfortunately, this time you're mistaken.
 One of the samples taken from Apple & Eve's Organic Apple Juice contains some of the highest levels of arsenic found in the entire study.

 Equally alarming was the whopping range of arsenic found in different bottles of the same brand juice.
 For example, while one batch of Walmart's Great Value label juice contained almost undetectable levels of the toxin, another contained more than 25 parts per billion.
 The same goes for samples taken of Juicy Juice and several others.

-Arsenic: No Amount is Considered “Safe”
+Arsenic: No Amount Is Safe

 Arsenic is a naturally occurring metalloid element commonly used in pesticides and herbicides, as well as a wood preservative and in the manufacturing of numerous metal alloys.
-It’s also one of the most dangerous poisons known to man.
-While the FDA does have an unacceptable level, I personally believe that no level of arsenic exposure should be considered safe.
+It's also one of the most dangerous poisons known to man.
+While the FDA does have an unacceptable level, I believe that no level of arsenic exposure should be considered safe.

 Because it is found in nature, a healthy adult human body can cope with trace exposure here and there.
 But as levels of arsenic accumulate in the body, they can have devastating effects.
 To help ensure your body's ability to keep heavy metal and metalloid levels in check, I recommend doing a heavy metal cleanse at least once a year.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 If you have a severe medical condition or health concern, see your physician.